The Yin-Yang Master: Dream of Eternity: Plot

-Qingming and Boya confront the Princess and Shouyue together and learn of their true plan: in order to save Shouyue from dying, he must become the new vessel of the serpent, rendering him immortal.
-In order to do this, the serpent must be allowed to rise.
-While the Princess gives birth to the serpent, she remembers her first meeting with Qingming's late master, Zhongxing.
-Years ago, the two had fallen in love and the Princess had revealed her true identity - the centuries-old immortal vessel of the serpent - to Zhongxing as well as her original name, Fangyue.
-Knowing that desire would strengthen the serpent within her, Zhongxing left the Imperial City to prevent the Princess's feelings from growing.
-Before leaving, he created the Spirit Guardian He Shouyue in order to protect her, who later took Zhongxing's form to please the Princess.
+Qingming and Boya confront the princess and Shouyue together and learn of their true plan: in order to save Shouyue from dying, he must become the new vessel of the serpent, rendering him immortal.
+For this to work, the serpent must be allowed to rise.
+While the princess gives birth to the serpent, she remembers her first meeting with Qingming's late master, Zhongxing.
+Years ago, the two had fallen in love and the princess had revealed her true identity—the centuries-old immortal vessel of the serpent—to Zhongxing as well as her original name, Fangyue.
+Knowing that desire would strengthen the serpent within her, Zhongxing left the Imperial City to prevent the princess's feelings from growing.
+Before leaving, he created the Spirit Guardian He Shouyue in order to protect her, who later took Zhongxing's form to please the princess.

-The Princess and He Shouyue flee on the now giant serpent, with Boya and Qingming in pursuit.
-After noticing the chaos created by the serpent, the Princess realizes the error of her ways and attempts to commit suicide with Shouyue but both are swallowed by the serpent.
-Boya notices that only three of the four stone guardians have awakened, as Shouyue did not awaken the guardian appointed to him to allow the serpent to leave the Imperial City.
-Shouyue, now the new vessel for the serpent, emerges and fights Boya, Qingming and the Spirit Guardians that Qingming conjures: Snow Hound, Killing Stone and Mad Painter.
+The princess and Shouyue flee on the now giant serpent, with Boya and Qingming in pursuit.
+After noticing the chaos created by the serpent, the princess realizes the error of her ways and attempts to commit suicide with Shouyue, but both are swallowed by the serpent.
+Boya notices that only three of the four stone guardians have awakened, as Shouyue did not rouse the guardian appointed to him to allow the serpent to leave the Imperial City.
+Shouyue, now the new vessel for the serpent, emerges and fights Boya, Qingming, and the Spirit Guardians that Qingming conjures: Snow Hound, Killing Stone, and Mad Painter.
 Boya leaves to wake the last of the four stone guardians, the Crimson Bird.
-During this process, Boya collapses and becomes a Spirit Guardian himself in the form of the Crimson Bird.
-While the Crimson Bird and He Shouyue battle each other, Qingming teleports himself inside the serpent where he shows the Princess the last memory he has with Zhongxing.
-Zhongxing confesses he has always loved the Princess and encourages her to do the right thing.
-Qingming and the Princess teleport outside, and the Princess, no longer immortal as she is no longer the vessel of the serpent, kills herself with the sword Zhongxing named after her, Fangyue.
-Distracted by this, He Shouyue is impaled by the Crimson Bird.
+During this process, Boya collapses and becomes a Spirit Guardian himself, in the form of the Crimson Bird.
+While the Crimson Bird and Shouyue battle each other, Qingming teleports inside the serpent, where he shows the princess the last memory he has with Zhongxing.
+Zhongxing confesses he has always loved the princess and encourages her to do the right thing.
+Qingming and the princess teleport outside, and the princess, no longer immortal as she is no longer the vessel of the serpent, kills herself with the sword Zhongxing named after her, Fangyue.
+Distracted by this, Shouyue is impaled by the Crimson Bird.
 As the serpent collapses, the Crimson Bird sacrifices himself in order to save Qingming.
-He Shouyue rises from the serpent's ashes and hurls a sword at Boya's unconscious body, but Qingming throws himself in front of the sword and reaches a moment of clarity where he realizes the true meaning of being a Yin-Yang Master.
-He successfully deflects the sword from Boya and kills He Shouyue.
+Shouyue rises from the serpent's ashes and hurls a sword at Boya's unconscious body, but Qingming throws himself in front of the sword and reaches a moment of clarity where he realizes the true meaning of being a Yin-Yang Master.
+He successfully deflects the sword from Boya and kills Shouyue.

-Boya awakens, and the two friends say their goodbyes, while the entombed Master Longye is shown to still be alive.
+Boya awakens, and the two friends say their goodbyes, while the entombed Longye is shown to still be alive.